Bellevue Road

 No. 16 when it was the photographers Dorrett and Martin.

-Panel from Jennifer Penny's original U3A presentation in 2017.
+Panel from Jennifer Penny's U3A presentation, 2017

 Notice the very useful listing from Kelly's Directory, 1933 (left).